 In order to encourage timeliness and allow the Rector an opportunity to meet with the couple before the ceremony, the wedding party is to arrive at the church at least 30 minutes before the scheduled start of the service.
 The building is unlocked one hour prior to the wedding, unless otherwise requested.
 Specially designated rooms are made available to the couple’s parties for their comfort before the ceremony.
 The Rector or officiating priest will instruct ushers at the wedding rehearsal.
 Generally, ushers are expected to be in the back of the church (the front porch) 45 minutes prior to the start of the ceremony.
 They are expected to begin seating the guests as soon as they arrive.
 The Rector and Wedding Coordinator will assemble the wedding party and space them properly for the procession.

 ALCOHOL AND BEVERAGE POLICY

 Alcoholic beverages are allowed at St. Peter’s in the Parish Hall only when the reception is to be held on the premises; all other usage is prohibited.
 No smoking is allowed anywhere in St. Peter’s buildings.

 Fees are charged to cover the costs that the church incurs for a wedding; namely, overhead and administrative costs, the services of the Sexton, Organist, Wedding Coordinator, Altar Guild, and others.
-The total fee for a wedding at St. Peter’s by-the-Sea is $1,000, though it is subject to change if the Rector is unavailable to officiate.
+The total fee for a wedding at St. Peter’s by-the-Sea is $1,500, though it is subject to change if the Rector is unavailable to officiate.
 A $500 non-refundable deposit is required to reserve a place on the St. Peter’s wedding schedule; this is subtracted from the total wedding fee.
 The remaining cost must be delivered to St. Peter’s no later than two weeks prior to the wedding date.